BillDietrich/linkcheckerhtml/README.md

 ### Settings
 * linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links.
+* linkcheckerhtml.maxParallelThreads: Maximum number of links to check in parallel (range is 1 to 4).
 * linkcheckerhtml.reportNonHandledSchemes: Report links with URI schemes not checked by the checker, such as FTP and Telnet.
 * linkcheckerhtml.reportRedirect: Report links that get redirected.